Developing a scale of work-related quality of life for adult social care staff: Phase One

 - Review and appraise current wellbeing at work scales that are relevant to social care work;

-- Identify key domains necessary to develop a care work-related quality of life tool that is specific to the adult social care workforce in England (ASCOT-Staff);
+- Identify key domains necessary to develop a care work-related quality of life tool that is specific to the adult social care workforce in England;

 - Identify potential ‘at work’ support mechanisms likely to improve care staff wellbeing.